guigolinho/BurgerSurf16/README.txt

 Team Changer

 INSTALLATION
-(ensure Metamod and AMX Mod X are already installed on your server)
+(ensure Metamod and AMX Mod X are already installed on your game)
 1. Place BurgerSurf.amxx into the cstrike/addons/amxmodx/plugins/ directory.
 2. Open the plugins.ini file located at cstrike/addons/amxmodx/configs/.
 3. Add the line BurgerSurf at the end of the file.